pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 ## An agreement to unite

-I see what we're trying to accomplish with the _principles_ of the Scholarly Commons as similar to what we know of the circumstances surrounding the signing of the [Mayflower Compact]: people with significant differences (in this case significant religious differences, in our case the differences are more diverse) coming together to carve out a new way of approaching life---a new way of living together.
+What we're trying to accomplish with the Scholarly Commons has some striking similarities to what we know of the circumstances surrounding the signing of the [Mayflower Compact]: people with significant differences (in this case significant religious differences, in our case the differences are more diverse) coming together to carve out a new way of approaching life---a new way of living together.
 Something that they never had before experienced in any